 PSPDFKit SDK Security

-PSPDFKit for Web is developed with a security-conscious approach and is used in security-conscious applications.
-This means:
+PSPDFKit for Web is developed with a security-conscious approach and is suited to a broad variety of applications.
+Some key points:

 • Encrypted PDFs are supported and cannot be accessed without the matching password.